daniel-wrench/reynolds_scales_project/README.md

 2. (`tmux new`)
 2. `srun --pty --cpus-per-task=2 --mem=1G --time=01:00:00 --partition=quicktest bash`

-    May want to run in another partition to get faster speeds

-    `bash 0_download_from_spdf.sh`: Download the raw CDF files using a set of recursive wget commands.
+    `bash 0_download_from_spdf.sh`: Download the raw CDF files using a set of recursive wget commands. ~ 13MB/s, 5s per mfi file
-2. (`Ctrl-b, d`)
+2. (`Ctrl-b d` to detach from session, `tmux attach` to re-attach)

 ### Running scripts
 1. `sbatch 1_process_raw_data.sh` **(12min/month using 10 cores, 1.5min/file running locally.
 5.24GB: 1 month.
+5.96GB: 2 months.
+7.11GB: 4 months.
+12.1GB?: 12 months)**:
+2.5 hours was not enough time for one year of data using 10 cores on parallel partition.
+64 cores on quicktest gave an error.

-5.96: 2 months)**: Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`.
+Process the raw CDF files, getting the desired variables at the desired cadences as specified in `params.py`.
 If more than 40% of values in any column are missing, skips that data file.
+Note that it is processing the mfi data that takes up the vast majority of the time for this step.

 2. `sbatch 2_construct_database.sh` **(12min/month using 10 cores.
 5.44GB: 1 month.
-6.65GB: 2 months)**: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **demo_scale_funcs.ipynb** for more on these).
+6.61-6.65GB: 2 months.
+8.87GB: 4 months)**: Construct the database, involving calculation of the analytically-derived and numerically-derived variables (see the notebook **demo_scale_funcs.ipynb** for more on these).
 Fitting parameters are specified in `params.py`.
 The most computationally expensive part of this script is the spectrum-smoothing algorithm, used to create a nice smooth spectrum for fitting slopes to. ****

 3. `srun --pty --cpus-per-task=1 --mem=1G --time=00:05:00 --partition=quicktest bash`